kunaal0l/BlockchainAssignment1/README.md

 ---

 ## Overview
-This repository contains a Python implementation of a peer-to-peer chat application using TCP sockets and multithreading.
-The application enables users to send and receive messages simultaneously, maintain an active peer list, and establish connections dynamically.
+This repository contains a Python-based peer-to-peer chat application using **TCP sockets** and **multithreading**.
+The application enables users to:

-The program ensures reliable communication by utilizing a message format that includes the sender’s IP, port, team name, and the actual message.
-Fixed port numbers are assumed for all users, entered at startup to avoid duplicate entries for the same peer.
+- Send and receive messages simultaneously.
+- Maintain a dynamic list of active peers.
+- Establish direct connections with other peers.
+- Gracefully handle peer disconnections.

+The system assumes fixed port numbers for each user, entered at startup.
+This prevents duplicate entries for the same peer and ensures smooth communication.
+Messages follow a standardized format, including sender IP, port, team name, and content.

-Our code also **handles the bonus requirement** by allowing users to initiate connections with active peers that have not yet been contacted.
+Our implementation **includes the bonus feature**, allowing users to establish connections with active peers that have not yet been contacted.

 ---

 ## Implementation Details

-### 1. Maintaining Active Peers List
+### 1. Active Peer Management
-The application maintains a dynamic set of active peers (peers that are available and eligible for connection).
-Each peer is stored as an (IP, PORT) tuple.
-The peer list is updated based on received messages:
+The application maintains a **dictionary of active peers**, where each entry is stored as an `(IP, PORT) -> Team Name` mapping.
+The peer list is updated dynamically:
-- If a message is received from a new peer, it is added to the list automatically.
+- If a message is **received from a new peer**, it is added to the list.
-- If a peer sends a **"connect"** message, they are explicitly marked as connected.
+- If a **'connect'** message is received, the sender is marked as connected.
-- If a peer sends an **"exit"** message, they are removed from the list.
+- If a **'exit'** message is received, the sender is removed from the list.
-- If the user quits, the **"exit"** message is sent to all peers before termination.
+- If the user **quits**, an **'exit'** message is sent to all peers before termination.

-### 2. Connection Management
-Each peer's connection status is dynamically tracked.
-Users can manually initiate a connection by selecting from the active peers list.
-A connection message **"connect"** is sent to notify the selected peer.

-### 3. Server & Listener Thread
-A dedicated server thread listens for incoming messages and updates the active peer list accordingly.
-The server runs on the specified port, allowing real-time message handling and event-based notifications:
-- New peer detection and addition.
-- Connection confirmation when a **"connect"** message is received.
-- Notification of incoming messages.
-- Automatic peer removal on **"exit"** messages.

----

-## Customizations

-### 1. Initial Peer Discovery
-The program includes a predefined list of **mandatory peers** to whom a **"hello"** message is sent at startup.
-This can be modified in the `mandatory_peers` list in the script.

-### 2. Message Format
+### 2. Message Handling
-All messages follow the format:
+Each message follows a **standard format**:
 ```txt
 <sender_ip>:<sender_port> <team_name> <message>
 ```
-This format ensures that messages can be tracked and processed correctly by all peers.
+This ensures that all peers can properly interpret incoming messages and track sender information.

+A dedicated **server thread** listens for incoming messages and automatically updates the active peers list.
+It also handles peer disconnections and message notifications.

+### 3. Connecting to Peers
+The user can manually initiate a connection to any peer in the active peer list by selecting from the menu.
+A **'connect'** message is sent to formally establish a connection.

+### 4. Predefined Peer Discovery
+At startup, the application sends a **'hello'** message to a predefined list of peers (`mandatory_peers`).
+This ensures that users can establish an initial set of connections automatically.

 ---

-## How to Run?
+## How to Run

-1. Ensure you have **Python 3.x** installed on your system.
+1. Ensure **Python 3.x** is installed on your system.
 2. Run the script using:
    ```sh
    python script.py
    ```
 3. Enter your **name** and **port number** when prompted.
 4. The server starts listening for incoming connections automatically.
-5. Use the menu to:
+5. Use the menu options to interact with peers:
-   - **Send messages** to a specific peer by entering their IP and port.
+   - **Send a message** to any peer.
-   - **Query active peers** currently known to the system.
+   - **View active peers** currently known to the system.
-   - **Connect to a peer** to establish a formal connection.
+   - **Connect to a peer** by selecting from the list.
-   - **Exit**, which sends an **"exit"** message to all peers before quitting.
+   - **Exit**, which sends an **'exit'** message to all peers before quitting.

 ---